Sudan Signs Deal With US to Normalise Ties With Israel

 (1/8) pic.twitter.com/mAl0A6OHdF

-Sudan is one of four members of the 22-member Arab League that recently reversed over 70 years of policy and agreed to normalise ties with Tel Aviv.
+Sudan is one of four members of the 22-member Arab League that recently reversed more than 70 years of policy and agreed to normalise ties with Tel Aviv.
 In September, the United Arab Emirates and Bahrain became the first Arab nations to sign peace deals with Israel since Egypt and Jordan in 1979 and 1994, respectively.
-US officials announced that Khartoum had signed on to the normalization agreement in October.
-In December, Morocco became the latest addition among countries agreeing to recognise Israel.
+US officials announced that Khartoum had signed on to the normalisation agreement in October.
+In December, Morocco became the third Arab League country to agree to recognise Israel.

-On Saturday, Israeli media reported leaks from a meeting between Israeli Prime Minister Benjamin Netanyahu and members of his Likud Party in which he reportedly said there were yet more Arab countries who would like to normalise ties with Tel Aviv.
+On Saturday, Israeli media reported leaks from a meeting between Israeli Prime Minister Benjamin Netanyahu and members of his Likud Party in which he reportedly said that there were yet more Arab countries which would like to normalise ties with Tel Aviv.

-Late last year, it was reported that Saudi Arabia's royal family was split on whether to normalise ties with the Israelis, with Crown Prince Mohammed Bin Salman reportedly leaning toward signing a peace deal with the Jewish State, while other members of his family and government have expressed vocal opposition.
-Previously, Riyadh had tied peace with Israel to the 2002 Arab Peace Initiative, a ten point proposal to end the Arab-Israeli confilct endorsed by the Arab League.
+The Trump administration played a key role in facilitating each of the normalisation deals, offering Khartoum sanctions relief and promising to approve a $23 billion weapons deal with the UAE including advanced drones and fighter jets.
+Tel Aviv, meanwhile, has made a commitment to freeze temporarily its plans to 'apply sovereignty' over internationally recognised Palestinian territories in the West Bank.
+In Morocco's case, Washington formally recognised Rabat's claims to Western Sahara.

 All comments